ToolJet/ToolJet/docs/docs/data-sources/elasticsearch.md

 </div>

-Elastic search datasource is also providing an option for connecting services with ssl certificates.
+Elastic search data source is also providing an option for connecting services with ssl certificates.
 - You can either use CA / Client certificates option.

 <img className="screenshot-full" src="/img/datasource-reference/elasticsearch/ssl.png" alt="Elastic ssl" />